Top 5 Worst Subdivisions in Warrensburg, Missouri

 Lake Michael Area

-Although the Lake Michael Area is a very beautiful place, it's one of the worst neighborhoods in Warrensburg to buy a home.
+Although Lake Michael Area is a very beautiful place, it's one of the worst neighborhoods in Warrensburg to buy a home.
 Which sucks!
 Because I really like this subdivision.
-Unfortunately, the houses are built on soil containing tons of rock and clay.
+Unfortunately the houses are built on soil containing tons of rock and clay.
 As a result, homeowners spend a lot of money fixing foundation issues.

 You want to ensure you have a really good home inspector working with you if you must buy a home in this Warrensburg subdivision.

 But hey, it's not all bad.
-Lake Michael is a nice-looking neighborhood, very close to the Whiteman Air Force Base and Knob Noster State Park.
+Lake Michael is a nice-looking neighborhood, very close to the Whiteman Air Force base and Knob Noster State Park.
 However, most houses here have very narrow entryways due to the high-character terrain.

 Another great thing about this Warrensburg subdivision is that it puts you within the city limits so that you still have access to the Warrensburg School District, which is something you'll find very cool.
 The 100% Missouri experience!